 You've got questions.
 We've got answers.

 Coord helps cities manage their streets, starting with the curb.
 Coord is the only comprehensive curb management platform, empowering cities with the necessary tools to digitally inventory, allocate, price and operate the curb at scale to help streets be more efficient, safe, and equitable.

 Coord’s online platform helps cities digitally inventory, allocate, price and operate the curb.

-Inventory: Coord’s augmented reality app, Coord Collector, helps cities inventory their curbs so they know where the curb is, what’s on it, how it can be used, and who can use it at any given time.
+Inventory: Coord’s augmented reality mobile app, Coord Collector, helps cities inventory their curbs so they know where the curb is, what’s on it, how it can be used, and who can use it at any given time.
 Coord’s “rules engine” technology automatically translates asset data collected using Coord Collector (or pre-existing asset data provided to Coord by a city) into dynamic regulations data, using each city’s municipal code, parking rate tables, and other information.

-Allocate and price: Coord allows cities to easily visualize and analyze their curb space so they can align their curb space allocation and pricing with city priorities and communicate changes and tradeoffs to stakeholders.
+Allocate and price: Coord’s web app allows cities to easily visualize and analyze their curb space so they can align their curb space allocation and pricing with city priorities and communicate changes and tradeoffs to stakeholders.
 Both asset and regulation data is available to cities via Coord’s web app, which shows each curb’s permitted uses and how it changes by time of day.

-Operate: Coord’s web app, the Coord Driver mobile app, the Coord Inspector app, and the Coord API allow cities to operate their curbs and change driver behavior through programs such as tech-enabled smart loading zones, ride-hail management, and demand-responsive pricing.
+Operate: Coord’s web app, the Coord Driver mobile app, the Coord Inspector app, and the Coord API work together to allow cities to operate their curbs through programs such as digitally managed Smart Zones.

 In many cities, curb space is not currently allocated and priced in ways that support cities’ mobility, safety and sustainability goals.
 Cities looking to align their curb space allocations with their goals may have questions like: